ujnzxw/wechat-msg-sender/README.md

 ##### Have a test

-After you install or cloned this project, please run `sender -h`
+After you install or cloned this project, please run `wechat-msg-sender -h`

 Usage: sender --touser=<to user> --message=<sending message> [options]